 - Scoop out the falafel mix using an ice cream scoop (or by hand) and form little patties with your hands.
 I made 10, but it will depend on the size you make your falafels.

-- When done, let cool.
+- When done, let cool completely.
 This is a very important step - the falafel will be very fragile when they're first out of the oven.

 - For a crispier falafel, sauté in a pan on medium-high heat with a little olive oil until browned.
 If not, enjoy as is!